thirstler/slor/README.md

 You start workload servers, or drivers, on the systems you want to use for load generation.
-Then, you will references these servers when starting workloads with slor via a "controller" process, which is simply responsible for sending workloads to driver processes and then collecting performance data returned by the driver processes.
+Then, you will references these servers when starting workloads with slor via a "controller" process.
+The controller is responsible for sending workloads to driver processes and then collecting the returned performance data.

 Where does it run?
 ------------------

-It should run anywhere Python3 runs, though it is more tested on POSIX type systems.
-That said, Windows should work as well.
-The only limiting factor is that the drivers and controller process all need to be on the same OS type (Linux, Max, Windows, *BSD).
-This is because it makes extensive use of the multiprocessing module which has handlers for simplifying for inter-process communication.
-These handlers automatically pickle data in formats that aren't cross-compatible.
-Even different python builds on different Linux distributions can be incompatible.
-It should be possible to fix the picking problem later.
+It should run anywhere Python3 runs (though it is more tested on POSIX type systems).
+The only limiting factor is the use of the "pickle" module which is used in the Python multiprocessing modules.
+Inter-process communication data is pickled with routines that are not guaranteed to be compatible between Python versions.
+In other words, don't try to run with disparate Python versions between the drivers and controller.

 Installation
 ------------

-Slor is not currently packaged so just download it, find "slor" and run it where it is (this will likely change at some point).
+Slor can be installed by doing a:

+    python -m build
+    pip install --upgrade ./dist/slor-[version].tgz

+It should be available in a proper pip repository in the near future as well.

 Running a Workload